ArvindHarinder1/PrivatePreviewDocs/Troubleshooting.md

 Azure AD allows you monitor the provisioning service in the cloud as well as collect logs on-premises.
 The provisioning service emits logs for each user that was evaluated as part of the synchronization process.
 Those logs can be consumed through the [Azure Portal UI, APIs, and log analytics](https://docs.microsoft.com/azure/active-directory/reports-monitoring/concept-provisioning-logs#ways-of-interacting-with-the-provisioning-logs).
 In addition, the ECMA host generates logs on-premises, showing each provisioning request received and the response sent to Azure AD.

+### Agent installation fails
+* The error `System.ComponentModel.Win32Exception: The specified service already exists` indicates that the previous ECMA Host was unsuccessfully uninstalled.
+Please uninstall the host application.
+Navigate to program files and remove the ECMA Host folder.
+You may want to store the configuration file for backup.